Cohort exploratory analysis

 Interactive exploration

-The code for exploration is located in gpsea.view module.
-As a rule of thumb, the reports are provided as GpseaReport which leverages IPython’s “magic” to integrate with environments such as Jupyter notebook.
+The code for generating reports with tables and figures is located in gpsea.view module.
+As a rule of thumb, the reports leverage IPython’s “magic” to integrate with the environments such as Jupyter notebook.
+Returning the report object as the last cell expression will render the report in the cell output.

 Cohort summary

-We recommend that users start be generating a cohort summary with an overview about the HPO terms, variants, diseases, and variant effects that occur most frequently:
+We recommend that users start be generating a cohort summary with an overview about the HPO terms, variants, diseases, and variant effects that occur most frequently.
+We create the viewer and we generate the report for a cohort and transcript.
+The implicit return of the report at the end of the cell renders the report in the cell output:

 >>> from gpsea.view import CohortViewer